Word processor: Birth

-In May 1977, Sharp showcased a prototype of a computer-based word processing dedicated device with Japanese writing system in Business Show in Tokyo.
+In May 1977, Sharp showcased a prototype of a computer-based word processing dedicated device with the Japanese writing system at the Business Show in Tokyo.
 The later commercial model (WD-3000), however, did not yet include kana-to-kanji conversion.

 Toshiba released the first Japanese word processor JW-10 in February 1979.
 The price was 6,300,000 JPY, equivalent to US$45,000.
 This is selected as one of the milestones of IEEE.

-The Japanese writing system uses a large number of kanji (logographic Chinese characters) which require 2 bytes to store, so having one key per each symbol is infeasible.
+The Japanese writing system uses a large number of kanji (logographic Chinese characters), which require 2 bytes to store, so having one key per each symbol is infeasible.
 Japanese word processing became possible with the development of the Japanese input method (a sequence of keypresses, with visual feedback, which selects a character)—now widely used in personal computers.

-The spread of the wāpuro (word processor)
+In September 1979, Sharp released its first commercial product WD-3000, which used the industry's first pen tablet system, instead of keyboard input and kana-to-kanji conversion.
+It was equipped with an inkjet printer and priced at 2,950,000 JPY.
+Sharp adopted pen computing to side-step the problem of "keyboard phobia" because there were almost no people involved in clerical work who could handle a keyboard at the time.
+The company subsequently released the "Sharp Shoin" series of word processors, named after shoin (書院, drawing room or study), a type of audience hall in Japanese architecture.

+Spread

 Oki Electric Industry launched Oki Word Editor-200 in March 1979 with this kana-based keyboard input system.
-In 1980 several electronics and office equipment brands including entered this rapidly growing market with more compact and affordable devices.
+In 1980 several electronics and office equipment brands entered this rapidly growing market with more compact and affordable devices.
 For instance, NEC introduced the NWP-20, and Fujitsu launched the Fujitsu OASYS.
-While the average unit price in 1980 was 2,000,000 JPY (US$14,300), it was dropped to 164,000 JPY (US$1,200) in 1985.
+While the average unit price in 1980 was 2,000,000 JPY (US$14,300), it dropped to 164,000 JPY (US$1,200) in 1985.
 Even after personal computers became widely available, Japanese word processors remained popular as they tended to be more portable (an "office computer" was initially too large to carry around), and become commonplace for business and academics, even for private individuals in the second half of the 1980s.
 In Japanese, the word (ワープロ, wāpuro), an abbreviation from (ワードプロセッサー, wādo purosessā) gained common currency in 1982 with Fujitsu's commercial for its "My OASYS" word processor.